sainanim/Disease-Outbreaks-in-Toronto/README.md

 outputs/data contains the cleaned dataset that was constructed. outputs/paper contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper. scripts contains the R scripts used to simulate, download and clean data.

+# LLM Usage

+No LLMs were used for any aspect of this work.